hpc2n/intro-git/scripts/3.basic-commands/1.basic-commands/README.md

 De mi padre que vuelve y que no ha muerto.
 </code></pre>

 stage the changes and commit them.
-Now, we have four commits refering to the same topic (same poem).
+Now, we have the last four commits refering to the same topic (same poem).
 The goal of this part of the exercise is to summarize those four commits into a single one.

 hint: git rebase -i HEAD~4